Manorama Jafa: Early life and education

-Jafa completed a master's degree in Geography from University of Allahabad.
-She also later completed a course in writing for children at the Massachusettes Institute of Technology.
+Jafa completed a master's degree in Geography from the University of Allahabad.
+She also later completed a course in writing for children at the Massachusetts Institute of Technology.

 Career

-Jafa began writing in the late 1960s, first for local newspaper columns, but then began developing stories, and her first book for children was Donkey on the Bridge.
-Other works for children include The Parrot and the Mynah, Laughing Parrot, and The Ladybird and the Butterfly, which according to Dipanita Nath of The Indian Express, make "clear that Manorama sticks to earthy values, especially unity in diversity."
+Jafa began writing in the late 1960s, starting with local newspaper columns before developing stories.
+Her first children’s book was titled Donkey on the Bridge.
+Other works for children include The Parrot and the Mynah, Laughing Parrot, and The Ladybird and the Butterfly, which, according to Dipanita Nath of The Indian Express, make "clear that Manorama sticks to earthy values, especially unity in diversity."

 Some of her works, such as Gabbar and Babbar and I am Sona, are designed for children with special needs.
-She has said I am Sona was inspired by a visit to South Africa and addresses children with HIV, and her book Toru Nanu and Hipu is written for children who became orphans after the Indian Ocean tsunami.
+She has said that I am Sona was inspired by a visit to South Africa and addresses children with HIV, and her book Toru Nanu and Hipu is written for children who became orphans after the Indian Ocean tsunami.
 In a 1996 discussion of her 1995 book Gandhi: The Man of Peace in Indian Review of Books, she is referred to as "one of the pioneers of children's literature in English in India."
 Her books written for adults, including Devita, were described by Nath as having "a strong feminist accent."